DeRunco/DRAuraButton/README.md

 The button presents arbitrary states, defined by the developer.

 A state is defined by a set of properties, stored in a `DRAuraConfiguration` object.
 Among those properties are the `ID` object.
-It serves as state identifier (for example in the  `DRAuraButton.currentState`).
-All states must have a different `ID`.
+It serves as state identifier (for example in the  `DRAuraButton.currentStateID`).
+All states must have a unique `ID`.

-To create and add a new state, use the DRAuraButton `addAuraConfigurations:` method:
+To create and add a new state, use `DRAuraButton` `addAuraConfigurations:` method:

 ```ObjC
 [myButton addAuraConfigurations:^(DRAuraConfiguration *c) {